IN-CORE/incore-docs/manual/source/analyses/building_loss.md

 ### Building structural loss

-This analysis calculates the building loss based on building appraisal value, mean damage and an inflation multiplier.
-A user must supply the inflation percentage between building appraisal year and year of interest (current, date of hazard etc.)
+This analysis calculates the building loss based on building appraisal value, mean damage, and an inflation multiplier.
+A user must supply the inflation rate (as a percentage) between building appraisal year and year of interest (current, date of hazard, etc.)

 The output of this analysis is a CSV file with structural losses based on damage.